odidev/arm-learning-paths/content/learning-paths/server-and-cloud/ecs/deployment.md

 ## Create an ECS Task

 The ECS Task is the action that takes our image and deploys it to a container.
 To create an ECS Task do the following:

 * Select `Task Definitions` from the left menu.
 Then select `Create new Task Definition`.

 ![image](https://user-images.githubusercontent.com/87687468/235845002-667547ac-5cb4-4dfb-b81c-0c379bd45745.png)

-Now, Enter the name of the `Task definition family` in  `Task definition configuration`.
-Also Enter the name of your container and ARN of our image in the Image box.
+* Enter the name of the `Task definition family` in  `Task definition configuration`.
+* Enter the name of your container and ARN of our image in the Image box.
 You can copy this from the ECR dashboard if you haven’t already.
 Leave everything as it is and click on `Next`.

 ![image](https://user-images.githubusercontent.com/87687468/237050951-2a4f3195-24ce-4503-beca-6ce424626b2b.png)

 **NOTE:** Here we are not mapping any other port as Nginx runs on port 80 by default.

-Under Environment Section, select `Operating system/Architecture` as  `Linux/ARM64` and leave everything else set to its default value and click `Next` in the lower Right corner of the dialog.
+* Under Environment Section, select `Operating system/Architecture` as  `Linux/ARM64` and leave everything else set to its default value and click `Next` in the lower Right corner of the dialog.

 ![image](https://user-images.githubusercontent.com/87687468/235848013-599bfcbe-27a1-4a47-a7ab-2914081b9b2d.png)

-Review everything and click on `create`.
+* Review everything and click on `create`.

 Go to the ECS page, select Task Definitions and we should see our new task with a status of ACTIVE.